Skip to Main Content

 The Firm Says

 Bracewell is the ideal place to launch your legal career.
 Our open and collaborative culture ensures that you have the opportunity to work on significant matters and have meaningful connections with lawyers from the moment you join.
-Summer associates attend hearings, depositions, trials, negotiations and client meetings.
-They hone their writing skills by helping research and draft agreements, briefs, memos, articles and blog posts.
-When not working, summer associates have the opportunity to explore their local communities and get to know our lawyers through social events and our two-day offsite summer associate retreat in Austin, Texas.
+Summer associates attend hearings, depositions, trials, negotiations, and client meetings.
+They hone their writing skills by helping research and draft agreements, briefs, articles, and blog posts.
+When not working, summer associates have the opportunity to explore their local communities and get to know our lawyers through social events and our two-day off-site summer associate retreat.